Mosal27/Mini-Project/README.md

 # Mini-Project
-program used : Node.js
+Program written in Node.js

+# Functionality
-This progect uses the consol log to:
+This progect uses the console.log to:
 - Read a file and display its content.
 - Write content to a file.
 - Delete a file.

+# Error
+errors will be displayed in the console.log